Rekhansika/ecommerce-follow-along/README.md

 * Added the password encryption in backend signup page.
 * Added comparison for checking password is correct or not in login backend

+# Milestone 7

+* To Understand how to validate user credentials during login.
+* Learning how to compare the encrypted password with the user’s input.